jstamn/fictional-spoon/x_team_rules.md

 ## How we will track progress (and follow-up) on completion of tasks

 The team leader will have a document of the tasks that need to be completed by certain dates.
 If the tasks are not completed the team leader can send the person a email asking if they need help.
+The date set for tasks to be completed by will be set a while before teh deadline to allow for unexpected issues that arrise.

 ## How we will communicate difficulties with a task assigned to us